 We often receive questions from our customers who want to know keg sizes for a kegerator and the number of kegs that can fit in kegerators of different sizes.
 Now that we have familiarized ourselves with the basic types of kegerators, it’s time to see what size kegs fit in a kegerator.

 The chart below contains kegerator keg sizes that will help you match the type of keg with the type of kegerator.
 You can also use it to determine how many sixth-barrel, slim quarter, quarter or half-barrel kegs can be placed in a kegerator at your pub or home bar.

 Kegerator Keg Capacity Chart

 The “unit” number (23, 58, 68, 78, and 94) refers to the width of a kegerator.
 The wider your kegerator is, the more kegs it can potentially fit.

-How to use this chart: for example, you’re interested in a particular kegerator model (like this full-size 2-door kegerator).
+So, what size keg does a kegerator hold?
+Let’s use the chart: for example, you’re interested in a particular kegerator model (like this full-size 2-door kegerator).
 You notice there’s a “CDD-58” designation in the name of the model, which essentially means its capacity.
 Then, you look at the chart and see that a full-size 58 unit can fit each of the following combinations:

 - 2 half-barrel kegs + 1 slim quarter

 - 1 half-barrel, 1 slim quarter, and 3 sixth-barrel kegs